Positivity among P-partition generating functions: Classes with conditions that are both necessary and sufficient

 \begin{proof}[Proof of Theorem~\ref{thm:k1}] We know from~\eqref{equ:implications} that (1)$\Rightarrow$(2) and (1)$\Rightarrow$(3).
 By Proposition~\ref{pro:fourfold} and using~\eqref{equ:implications} again, we also get that (1)$\Rightarrow$(4)$\Rightarrow$(5).
 We will show that (6)$\Rightarrow$(1) and that (2), (3) and (5) each implies (6).

-\textbf{(6)$\Rightarrow$(1).} For (6) to hold with $P$ not isomorphic to $Q$, we are limited to the following cases. \begin{enumerate} \item $Q$ is of Type IV.
-Then $Q$ is obtained from $P$ by edge deletion, so (1) holds. \item $P$ and $Q$ are both of Type I. Then the non-spine element must be connected to a larger element of the spine in $Q$ than in $P$.
-Thus $Q$ is obtainable from $P$ by generalized-redundancy-before-deletion and so, by Theorem~\ref{thm:rbd2}, linear extension containment holds, from which (1) follows. \item $P$ and $Q$ are both of Type II.
-This is similar to the previous case. \item $P$ is of Type III and $Q$ is of Type I or II.
-We prove the case when $Q$ is of Type I, with the other case being similar.
-Delete the edge in $P$ that goes up from the spine to the non-spine element to obtain an intermediate poset $R$ such that $P \leqF R$.
-Since $R$ is of Type I, apply the argument from (b) to get that $R \leqF Q$ and hence (1) holds. \item Both $P$ and $Q$ are of Type III.
-Then $Q$ is obtained from $P$ by (at most) two redundancy-before-deletion operations, one like in Case (b) and one like in Case (c).
+\textbf{(6)$\Rightarrow$(1).} For (6) to hold with $P$ not isomorphic to $Q$, we are limited to the following cases. \begin{enumerate} \item $Q$ is of Type I. Then $Q$ is obtained from $P$ by edge deletion, so (1) holds. \item $P$ and $Q$ are both of Type D. Then the foot must be connected to a larger element of the spine in $Q$ than in $P$.
+Thus $Q$ is obtainable from $P$ by generalized-redundancy-before-deletion and so, by Theorem~\ref{thm:rbd2}, linear extension containment holds, from which (1) follows. \item $P$ and $Q$ are both of Type U. This is similar to the previous case. \item $P$ is of Type B and $Q$ is of Type D or U. We prove the case when $Q$ is of Type D, with the other case being similar.
+Delete the edge in $P$ that goes up from the spine to the foot to obtain an intermediate poset $R$ such that $P \leqF R$.
+Since $R$ is of Type D, apply the argument from (b) to get that $R \leqF Q$ and hence (1) holds. \item Both $P$ and $Q$ are of Type B. Then $Q$ is obtained from $P$ by (at most) two redundancy-before-deletion operations, one like in Case (b) and one like in Case (c).
 Again, Theorem~\ref{thm:rbd2} yields the desired result. \end{enumerate}

 \textbf{(2)$\Rightarrow$(6).} Next, suppose (2) holds.
 By Corollary~\ref{cor:jump} and the statements that immediately follow it, the bar-jump and star-bar-jump of $Q$ must weakly dominate those of $P$.
 Observe that the bar-jump of a poset $P$ with $I(P) = [a,b]$ is $(1^a, 2, 1^{k-1-a})$ while the star-bar-jump is $(1^{k+1-b}, 2, 1^{b-2})$.
 Thus if $I(Q) = [c,d]$, we must have $a \geq c$ and $b\leq d$, so (6) holds.